- Academic Affairs

 ***If a student is at an off-campus medical facility, they should notify the charge nurse, physician, and or the Employee Health office at that site of the exposure.
 The source patient should be tested by that facility***

-Associated labs and any recomended treatment from a UMB facility for post-exposure prophylaxis are first run through the student's health insurance, and any remaining associated costs of labratory testing or recomended treatment should be paid first by the student and then they can apply for reimbursement using this Blood-Borne Pathogen Reimbursement form.
+Costs of associated labs and any recommended treatment from a UMB facility for PEP are first billed to the student's health insurance, and any remaining associated costs of laboratory testing or recommended treatment could be billed to the UMB Accidental insurance policy if already activated by the student.
+If not previously activated, the student will need to pay in full for the services and then they may submit for reimbursement using these Directions and this Accident Reimbursement Form.